2/20/2025

 Operator

 Greetings.
 Welcome to Shake Shack's fourth quarter 2024 earnings call.
 At this time, all participants are in a listen-only mode.
 A question and answer session will follow the formal presentation.
 If anyone should require operator assistance, please press store zero on your telephone keypad.
 As a reminder, this conference is being recorded.
-It is now my pleasure to introduce Michael Orellolo, Vice President of P&A and Invest Relations.
+It is now my pleasure to introduce Michael Auriello, Vice President of P&A and Investor Relations.
 Thank you.
 You may begin.

 speaker

-Michael Orellolo
+Michael Auriello

 Vice President of P&A and Investor Relations

 Thank you and good morning, everyone.
 Joining me for Shake Shack's conference call is our CEO, Rob Lynch, and CFO, Katie Fogarty.
 During today's call, we will discuss non-GAAP financial measures, which we believe can be useful in evaluating our performance.
 The presentation of this additional information should not be considered in isolation or as a substitute for results prepared in accordance with GAAP.
-Reconciliation to comparable GAAP measures are available in our earnings release and the financial details section of our shareholder letter.
-Some of today's statements may be forward-looking, and actual results may differ materially due to a number of risks and uncertainties, including those discussed in our annual report on Form 10K, filed on February 29th, 2024, and the company's other filings as filed with the SEC.
+Reconciliations to comparable GAAP measures are available in our earnings release and the financial details section of our shareholder letter.
+Some of today's statements may be forward-looking, and actual results may differ materially due to a number of risks and uncertainties, including those discussed in our annual report on Form 10-K, filed on February 29, 2024, and the company's other filings as filed with the SEC.
 Any forward-looking statements represent our views only as of today, and we assume no obligation to update any forward-looking statements if our views change.
-By now, you should have access to our fourth quarter 2024 shareholder letter, which can be found at .shakeshack.com.
-In the quarter results section, we're adding an exhibit to our 8K for the quarter.
+By now, you should have access to our fourth quarter 2024 shareholder letter, which can be found at investor.shakeshack.com.
+In the quarter results section, we're as an exhibit to our 8K for the quarter.
 I will now turn the call over to Rob.

 speaker